osuAkatsuki/bancho.py/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it must follow the [Gulag Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it must follow the [gulag Code of Conduct](CODE_OF_CONDUCT.md).
 By participating you are expected to uphold this code.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for Gulag.
+This section guides you through submitting a bug report for gulag.
 Following these guidelines help maintainers and the community understand your report :pencil:, reproduce the bug :computer:, and find related reports :mag_right:.

 Before creating bug reports, please perform a [cursory search](https://github.com/search?l=&p=2&q=is%3Aissue+repo%3Acmyui%2Fgulag) to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of creating a new one.
 When creating a bug report please [use as many details as possible](#how-do-i-submit-a-good-bug-report).
 You may find out you don't even need to create one!